sourcemeta/learnjsonschema.com/content/2020-12/applicator/properties.markdown

 The annotation result of this keyword is the set of instance property names matched by this keyword.
 This annotation affects the behavior of `additionalProperties` and `unevaluatedProperties`.

-* The value of `properties` must be an object.
-* Each property value of this object must be a valid JSON Schema.
 * Each key within `properties` represents a property name in the object instance.

 {{<schema `Schema with 'properties' keyword`>}}